Darijo Srna: Personal life

 Srna has a half-brother, Renato, a coach at Neretva, from their father's first marriage.
-His other brother Igor has Down syndrome.
-As a result, Srna dedicates all his goals to him, and even revealed a shirt under his jersey saying "Igor, svi smo uz tebe" ("Igor, we are all here for you") after scoring a goal against North Macedonia in international play.
-He also has a tattoo reading "Igor" along his heart.
+His other brother, Igor, has Down syndrome.
+As a result, Srna dedicates all his goals to him, and even revealed a shirt under his jersey saying "Igor, svi smo uz tebe" ("Igor, we are all here for you") after scoring a goal against Macedonia in international play.
+He also has a tattoo reading "Igor" on his heart.